We are sometimes asked: What’s the Difference between Health and Anatomy Credits?

 Actually, Health and Anatomy are two different courses.
 Let’s explain the difference (be sure to scroll to the END of the post, where we have some GREAT news for parents who are dreading doing that BORING Health credit with their homeschool high schoolers):

-- Understand some basics on what could go wrong if a person is not healthy (by birth, accident or choice).
+- some basics on what could go wrong if a person is not healthy (by birth, accident or choice).

 Health texts take a quick look at the human body so that teens have an understanding of how they work and what could go wrong.
 Then the curriculum concentrates on how to keep the human body healthy.
 Part of a good Health credit is developing a healthy-life plan.